 In general, the total value of equity-based compensation is based on a proportional relationship to the expected cash compensation of each named executive officer, taking into account grants made at the same time to other executives, as well as the value of equity-based compensation awarded to comparable named executive officers at peer companies.
-The value of 2008 equity-based compensation (using grant date values), expressed as a percentage of 2008 base salary, was 369% for Mr. Brian L. Roberts, 368% for Mr. Angelakis, 368% for Mr. Burke, 360% for Mr. Cohen and 163% for Mr. Block.
+The value of 2008 equity-based compensation (using grant date values), expressed as a percentage of 2008 base salary, was 369% for Mr. Brian L. Roberts, 368% for Mr. Angelakis, 368% for Mr. Block.
 The value of 2008 equity-based compensation, expressed as a percentage of the value of 2007 equity-based compensation, was 97% for Mr. Brian L. Roberts, 126% for Mr. Angelakis, 97% for Mr. Burke, 97% for Mr. Cohen and 97% for Mr. Block (the grant date value of equity-based compensation generally has not increased over the last several years).